0x416c6578/0x416c6578.github.io/README.md

 ___

 I have various FreeCAD models for random things available on [this](https://github.com/0x416c6578/cad-projects) repo.
-I also have a basic but useful tool for learning Mandarin Chinese characters available on [this](https://github.com/0x416c6578/mandarin-stuff) repo.

 ## Links